Breadcrumb

 Violence Prevention Education for Fraternities and Sororities

-Fraternity and Sorority Life Programs (FSLP) at the University of Iowa (UI) prides itself on providing the premier student development experience.
-To allow for a space for students to develop holistically, FSLP recognizes the importance providing exclusive educational opportunities for members that non-affiliated students may not engage with.
+Fraternity and Sorority Life (FSL) at the University of Iowa (UI) prides itself on providing the premier student development experience.
+To allow for a space for students to develop holistically, FSL recognizes the importance providing exclusive educational opportunities for members that non-affiliated students may not engage with.
 In collaboration with multiple campus partners, members of fraternities and sororities continue their learning outside of the classroom.
 Fraternity and Sorority Life students advocated for providing additional violence prevention education to fraternity and sorority students and the Violence Prevention Education curriculum outlined below was created based on student feedback.

 Level 1